QuantumImmortality/Auto-File-Backup/README.md

 ## TODO

-* Need to sort out making more usable outside of IntelliJ (JAR)
 * Logging to file
 * Enable two backups to be kept, overwriting the oldest one only per activations